W W Law Collection

 W. W. Law Awards Collection

-The W. W. Law Awards Collection (1995-2002, no date) includes 135 awards and honors, the bulk of which were presented to W. W. Law during his lifetime for his activities and contributions, including in the areas of Civil Rights, community leadership, education, historic preservation, and history.
+The W. W. Law Awards Collection includes over 170 awards and honors, the bulk of which were presented to W. W. Law during his lifetime for his activities and contributions, including in the areas of Civil Rights, community leadership, education, historic preservation, and history.
 There are also recognitions in honor of his mother, Geneva Wallace Law.
 The awards are in a variety of formats, including plaques, certificates, medallions, trophies, and platters.
 Highlights of the collection including numerous state and regional awards recognizing Law’s work with the National Association for the Advancement of Colored People (NAACP).

 W. W. Law Music Collection

-The W. W. Law Music collection (circa 1918-2000, no date) contains a variety of audio formats, including commercially pressed shellac and vinyl records, as well as commercial and original audio cassette tapes, representing a wide variety of musical genres, including: jazz; classical; sacred; popular; music for the stage; blues; folk; and narrative recordings.
+The W. W. Law Music collection contains a variety of audio formats, including commercially pressed shellac and vinyl records, as well as commercial and original audio cassette tapes and compact discs, representing a wide variety of musical genres, including: jazz; classical; sacred; popular; music for the stage; blues; folk; and narrative recordings.
 The collection features well-known local, national and international artists, including Marian Anderson, Johnny Mercer, Paul Robeson, and the King Cole Trio, as well as prominent symphonies, such as the Boston Symphony Orchestra, London Symphony Orchestra, San Francisco Symphony Orchestra, New York Philharmonic and the Pittsburgh Symphony Orchestra.
-Processing of the next phase of this collection, W. W. Law’s compact discs, is currently underway.

 W. W. Law Reference Files